tianshengs/Camera_Calibration_MobileLighting2019/README.md

 ### Intrinsic Calibration
 Intrinsic mode uses OpenCV's [calibrateCamera function](https://docs.opencv.org/3.2.0/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) to perform intrinsic camera calibration.
 It requires an imageList with images from a single viewpoint ([example set](misc/input/images/intrinsics/)).
 It can be run with both calibration patterns.
-The first step of the calibration pipeline is to calculate camera intrinsics using a high-quality set of (Aruco or traditional) chessboard images.
+The first step of the calibration pipeline is to calculate camera intrinsics using a high-quality set of (Aruco, or traditional) chessboard images.
 The images must be collected in a .yml image list.
 In order to compute intrinsic camera parameters successfully, it is advised to do the following:
 * Take pictures of calibration pattern such that it appears in the corners *and* on the edges of the camera field of view.
-* At each selected position, take pictures of the calibration pattern with various angles: tilted to the left, tilted to the right, tilted backwards.
+* At each selected position, take pictures of the calibration pattern with various angles: tilted to the left, tilted to the right, tilted backwards and tilted forward.
 This is necessary for accurate focal lengths estimation.
 * Take about 15 pictures.
 However, try to make each picture as different as possible from the others -- duplicates add more noise than actual useful data points.

 Intrinsic calibration can be optimized by modifying the flags in the calibrateCamera function